 In addition to New York-based and worldwide private tutoring, Zinc partners with top schools to offer both in-person and online test prep classes.
-Some of our school partners include Trinity School, the Chapin School, the Packer Collegiate Institute, Friends Seminary, and St. Ann's.

 Matt Bardin, Zinc's Founder and CEO, graduated from Princeton University in 1987.
 Matt taught at public secondary schools in New York and was a founding director of Teach for America.
-Matt founded Zinc Educational Services (formerly Veritas Tutors & Test Prep) in 2001, and has been raising test scores with his unique approach for 25 years.
+Matt founded Zinc Educational Services (formerly Veritas Tutors & Test Prep) in 2001, and has been raising test scores with his unique approach for over 25 years.
 Matt is the author of Zen and the Art of the SAT, and the host of "REAL Learning Radio" on Sirius XM.